jpmossin/CharJump/README.md

 making jumping to a specific character/position as easy and fast as possible.

 Should work in all editors based on the Intellij platform.
-Install by unzipping a [distribution](https://github.com/jpmossin/charjump/releases) into your plugins folder, e.g ~/.IntelliJIdea2016.2/config/plugins/ (Will be available through the standard Jetbrains plugin repo once the plugin has been approved by Jetbrains).
+Install through the standard jetbrains [plugin repo](https://www.jetbrains.com/help/idea/2016.2/installing-updating-and-uninstalling-repository-plugins.html#install) by searching for CharJump, or by unzipping a [distribution](https://github.com/jpmossin/charjump/releases) into your plugins folder, e.g ~/.IntelliJIdea2016.2/config/plugins/.

 ##### Usage